lsst-sqre/sqr-039/index.rst

 All groups will be assigned a unique GID for use within shared storage, assuming we use a storage backend that uses GIDs.

 Group membership will not be encoded in the token or the user's web session.
-Instead, all Rubin Science Platform services will have access to a web service that, given a user's identity or a scoped token, will return authorization information and group membership for that user or token.
+Instead, all Science Platform services will have access to a web service that, given a user's identity or a scoped token, will return authorization information and group membership for that user or token.
 For services that only need simple authorization checks, this can optionally be done by the authentication handler that sits in front of the service.

 .. _file-storage: